Nitrux/nuts/README.md

 `nuts` is a simple (read.
 [KISS](https://people.apache.org/~fhanik/kiss.html)) system update and rollback utility.

-`nuts` works by creating a backup of the current root directory using SquashFS; then, `nuts` downloads an ISO image using the BitTorrent protocol, mount it, and use `rsync` to update the installation.
+`nuts` works in three steps.
+First by creating a backup of the current root directory using SquashFS; then, `nuts` downloads an ISO image using the BitTorrent protocol, and uses `rsync` to update the system.

 Afterward, when using `nuts` to restore a backup, `nuts` will do the exact process but use the locally generated SquashFS instead, so, no downloads.

 #### What `nuts` is ✅